-The Ultimate Slimming World Syn Free Mexican Burgers - tender juicy burger stacks, topped with melted cheese, caramelized onions, ripe tomatoes and mashed avocado.
+The Ultimate Slimming Eats Mexican Burgers - tender juicy burger stacks, topped with melted cheese, caramelized onions, ripe tomatoes and mashed avocado.

 You fancy a burger night but have already used your healthy extra b choice, what do you do?

 Make these amazing Mexican Burger Stacks, you seriously won't miss the bread with this mouthwatering dish.

 I love burgers, and boy I have had some amazing ones in my time.
 The best one has to be the signature peanut butter and jelly burger I had at a local burger joint here in Ontario, Canada where I live.
 It sounds totally bizarre and I was a bit apprehensive choosing it from the menu, but many friends had rated how amazing it was, so I knew I just had to try it and well after that first bite, I was totally hooked.